PrismBench/PrismBench/docs/Architecture-Overview.md

 # Architecture Overview

-This document provides a comprehensive overview of PrismBench's architecture, design principles, and component interactions.
+This guide provides a comprehensive overview of PrismBench's architecture, design principles, and component interactions.

 ## System Architecture